Sailplanes, powered sailplanes, touring motor gliders and motor-powered aircraft that are not classified as “other than complex motor-powered“:

 Annex II Aeroplanes

 The instructions for continuing airworthiness provided by the type certificate holder are the approved AMP (§ 12 Abs.
 3 LuftGerPV).
-Deviations from the instructions can be self-declared for Annex II aeroplanes complying with ELA 1 requirements and are taken as approved [Template Declaration Annex II] (available in German only).
-For all other Annex II aeroplanes the deviations must be approved by the LBA (NfL 2-81-14) [Template Annex II] (available in German only).
+Deviations from the instructions can be self-declared for Annex II aeroplanes complying with ELA 1 requirements and are taken as approved Template Declaration Annex I (available in German only).
+For all other Annex I aeroplanes the deviations must be approved by the LBA (NfL 2-81-14) Template Annex I (available in German only).

 Complex motor-powered aircraft